 RR: With game-based learning, students become more engaged with their learning.
 They go from struggling to finding a way to overcome that struggle and start looking for solutions and innovating strategies on their learning.

 Math, I have found, is always the biggest struggle with students, myself included.
-For math, I have used traditional games like dominos, dice, cards and even chess, to give students an outlet for game-based learning.
+For math, I have used traditional games like dominoes, dice, cards and even chess, to give students an outlet for game-based learning.
 Games help students learn and practice everything from addition and subtraction to more complex concepts in algebra and geometry.

 CW: I noticed you sometimes incorporate game characters into other lessons.
 Why?